Factbox: Sanctions imposed on Iran

 -- The Security Council has imposed four sets of sanctions on Iran, in December 2006, March 2007, March 2008 and June 2010.

--- The first covered sensitive nuclear materials and froze the assets of Iranian individuals and companies linked with the nuclear programme.
+-- The first covered sensitive nuclear materials and froze the assets of Iranian individuals and companies linked with the nuclear program.

 -- The second included new arms and financial sanctions.
 It extended an asset freeze to 28 more groups, companies and individuals engaged in or supporting sensitive nuclear work or the development of ballistic missiles.